AlinaKozitsyn/DataAnalysisFinal/CIS2601_final_project_requirements_2025-2026.md

 - Briefly describe the data and methods used
 - Highlight key findings

 Each team member should say something substantial.
-Focus on **key decisions, reasoning, and findings** — not a step-by-step walkthrough.
-Practice the presentation multiple times before delivering it. **Time will be strictly enforced.**
+Your presentation should not cover everything you have done ("we did this, then we did this, etc."), instead, it should convey key decisions you've made, why, and what you found with a strong emphasis on validity.

+Time will strictly be enforced.
+Make sure to allocate sufficient time to the things you want to cover the most and help your project stand out.
+It is recommended to practice the presentation a few times before giving/recording it.

 ### Grading Rubric (100 points)